tatankam/eventmap/docs/USER_GUIDE.md

 ## 🛠️ Troubleshooting

-- Ensure Docker is running and ports 8000 and 8501 are free.
+- Ensure Docker is running and required ports (8000, 8501) are free.
-- Verify that required API keys and endpoints are properly configured in your environment.
+- Verify environment variables are correctly set.
-- Check backend logs for errors during event ingestion or route creation.
+- Check backend logs for errors.
-- Clear browser cache if frontend UI behaves unexpectedly.
+- Clear browser cache as needed.

----

-## ❓ FAQs

-**Q:** Can I use the backend API independently?
-**A:** Yes, the API is fully accessible via HTTP endpoints documented and available at `/docs` on the backend server (e.g., `http://localhost:8000/docs`).

----

 ## 📬 Contact and Support